-The person you care for does not need to have direct payments or even be receiving a service from Adult Social Care in order for you to have a carer's direct payment – although they must be eligible to receive services if they were to be assessed.
+The person you care for does not need to have direct payments or even be receiving services from us in order for you to have a carer's direct payment.
+However, they must be eligible to receive services if they were to be assessed.

-The direct payment must only be used to meet your own needs, not to provide additional services to the cared for person.
+The direct payment must only be used to meet your own needs, not to provide additional services for the person you're caring for.

 If the person you care for is eligible for services, they may be able to have their own direct payment so that they can arrange and pay for their own services directly.